contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 The new federal consumption tax.

-The Contribution on Goods and Services replaces the federal PIS, COFINS and IPI with a single federal tax, with a reference rate projected at ~8.8%.
+The Contribution on Goods and Services replaces the federal PIS and COFINS with a single tax under federal jurisdiction, with a reference rate projected at ~8.8%.
+The IPI is cut to zero (except the Manaus Free Trade Zone) without being extinguished.
 Full collection from January 2027.

-CBS (Contribution on Goods and Services) is the new federal consumption tax created by the Tax Reform to replace PIS, COFINS and IPI.
+CBS (Contribution on Goods and Services) is the new federal consumption tax created by the Tax Reform to replace PIS and COFINS.
 It has a reference rate of approximately 8.8%, with full effect on January 1, 2027.
 Unlike the current PIS/COFINS (with cumulative and non-cumulative regimes plus dozens of special regimes), CBS adopts full non-cumulativity and a single regime — removing complexity that has been in place since 2002.

 01